 Ridge Regression is a technique used to avoid data complexities from multicollinearity (independent variables are highly correlated) using shrinkage parameter λ (lambda).

 In multicollinearity, even though the least squares estimates (OLS) are unbiased, their variances are large which deviates the observed value far from the true value.
 By adding a degree of bias to the regression estimates, ridge regression reduces the standard errors.

-What is Shrinkage and Regularisation in Ridge Regression Model?
+What is Shrinkage & Regularisation in Ridge Regression Model?

 Shrinkage methods is a more modern technique in which we don't use variables explicitly but rather we fit a model containing all parameters.
 The determinant uses a technique that constrains or regularizes the coefficient estimates, or equivalently, that shrinks the coefficient estimates towards zero relative to the least-squares estimates.

 The shrinkage is also known as regularization, can have the effect of reducing variance and can also perform variable selection.

 What are the alternative interpretations of Ridge Regression?